imrushi/imrushi.github.io/content/posts/vscode-extension-ory.md

 Special thanks to [@Vincent](https://github.com/vinckr) and [@Aeneas](https://github.com/aeneasr) (aka hackerman) for their coordination and support throughout this journey.

-Thank you for reading, and happy coding!Specially thanks to [@Vincent](https://github.com/vinckr) for coordinating and helping me.
+Thank you for reading, and happy coding!